Professional Learning for Teachers and School Staff

 - Monitoring and review

-- The Director, Quality Teaching Practice monitors the implementation of this policy and reviews its effectiveness at least every three years.
+- The Director, Quality Teaching Practice monitors the implementation of this policy, regularly reviews its contents to ensure relevance and accuracy, and updates it as needed.

 Director, Quality Teaching Practice